Mais Médicos: preliminary results of selected candidates announced

 More Doctors 2023

-The 2023 edition of Mais Médicos, the 28th cycle of the program, registered a record number of enrollments, with more than 34,000 registered professionals.
-Of this total, 27.4 thousand indicated a place for professional performanceaccording to the Ministry of Health.
+The 2023 edition of Mais Médicos, the 28th cycle of the program, registered a record number of registrations: more than 34,000 professionals registered.
+Of this total, 27,400 indicated a place for professional performanceaccording to the Ministry of Health.

-The folder’s expectation is that, by the end of this month, the doctors selected in this 28th cycle will begin to work in the program to reinforce primary health care services in the most needy areas, mainly in extreme poverty.
+The folder’s expectation is that, by the end of this month, the selected doctors will begin to work in the program to reinforce primary health care, in areas, mainly, of extreme poverty.

 #Mais #Médicos #preliminary #results #selected #candidates #announced